 A major consideration every organization should evaluate before issuing a return-to-work order are the practices they have adopted to promote a safe physical environment for workers.
-Employers should develop procedures for building maintenance and care and maintaining physical distance.
+Employers should develop procedures for building maintenance and care, maintaining physical distance, and mitigating risks for employees who need to perform work in public environments that are outside of the organization's control.

-Buildings, Facilities and Operations Physical Distancing
+Buildings, Facilities and Operations Physical Distancing Public Workspace Risk Management